Hartyplaza/Churn-data_modeling/README.md

     Run the notebook CHURN DATASET.ipynb to see the data analysis, model training, and evaluation.

-Modeling
+## Modeling
-Logistic Regression

-Logistic regression is a linear model used for binary classification problems.
+**Logistic Regression** is a linear model used for binary classification problems.
 It estimates the probability that a given input point belongs to a certain class.
-Decision Tree

-Decision tree is a non-linear model that splits the data into subsets based on feature values.
+**Decision Tree** is a non-linear model that splits the data into subsets based on feature values.
 Each node represents a feature, each branch represents a decision rule, and each leaf represents an outcome.

-Evaluation
+### Evaluation

 Both models are evaluated using accuracy score